Basics of Rust concurrency

 Borrowing and Data Races

-Immutable borrow (
+- Immutable borrow (

-)- Immutable reference can be copied.
+&data)- Immutable reference can be copied.

 - Access to the data it references is shared between all copies of such a reference.

-- Compiler doesn't allow you to mutate something through this type of referece, since that might affect other coe that's currently borrowing the same data.
+- Compiler doesnโt allow you to mutate something through this type of referece, since that might affect other coe thatโs currently borrowing the same data.

-Mutable borrow (
+- Mutable borrow (

-)- Active borrow of that data
+&mut data)- Active borrow of that data

 - Ensures that mutating the data will note change anything that other code is currently looing at.